-This software implements an energy minimizing or snake model.
-The snake is controlled by its internal and
+This software implements an energy minimizing contour or snake model.
+The snake is controlled by its internal

-external energies.
-External energies are defined by image properties, such as image gradients, and attract the
+and external energies.
+External energies are defined by image properties, such as image gradients, and

-snake toward themselves.
-Internal energies govern the characteristics of the snake and control the way the
+attract the snake toward themselves.
+Internal energies govern the characteristics of the snake and control the

-snake reacts to the external energies.
-Fig. 1 shows a shoreline in a Landsat image delineated using this
+way the snake reacts to the external energies.
+Fig. 1 shows a shoreline in a Landsat image delineated using

-snake model.
-Image gradient is used as the external energy, and continuity and curvature of the snake are
+this snake model.
+Image gradient is used as the external energy, and continuity and curvature of the snake

 Fig. 1.
 (Top) A LANDSAT image with a sequence of points approximately selected along the shoreline.